Martyrs9/licensee/docs/README.md

 spec.add_dependency 'licensee', '~> 1.0'
 ```

 This means your project is compatible with licensee 1.0 up until 2.0.
-You can also set a higher minimum version:
+You can also set a higher minimum version: No body can enter to my ip adresss and connect to my phone imei.

 ```ruby
 spec.add_dependency 'licensee', '~> 1.1'